 3 Ways to Improve Your Black Russian

+The 2:1 ratio given in the recipe is a nice balance; the drink is neither too sweet nor too dry.
 If you want it a little sweeter one night, simply pour more liqueur.
 If, on the other hand, you would like a drier drink (perfect for dinner), then go with less liqueur and make up for it with vodka.

-Experiment with the liquors.
-Cocktails like this are the perfect way to gauge a new spirit because you come to know it after awhile and can use previous combinations for comparison.
-If you spy a new coffee liqueur at the liquor store, give it the Black Russian taste test and see how you like it compared to your old favorite.
+For example, it's common to associate "coffee liqueur" with the brand name of Kahlua.
+It is a nice option and incredibly reliable because you can find a bottle almost anywhere liquor is sold.
+Yet, Kahlua is not the only coffee liqueur out there.
+If you spy a new coffee liqueur at the liquor store, give it the black Russian taste test and see how you like it compared to your old favorite.

 This is not entirely true, you just have to be more selective and creative in the vodka you pour.